What delivery date should I pick?

 If you’re ordering a flower bar, a 2-day buffer is perfect to hydrate and prep.
 If you’re planning to make arrangements, three days before your event is the sweet spot.
 So for a Saturday wedding, you’ll want your flowers delivered on that Wednesday.
 This gives you plenty of time to hydrate, clean your stems, raid TJ’s for snacks, and build your masterpieces.

-DAY 1 (WEDNESDAY): Prep and hydrate your flowers.
+DAY 1 (WEDNESDAY): Receive, prep, and hydrate your flowers.
 Give everything a fresh cut.
-Fill cheapie bathroom garbage cans with water and give your stems some elbow room.
+Fill cheapie bathroom garbage cans with water (and vases for delicates) and give your stems some elbow room.
 Let everything breathe and open, and make sure no leaves are floating below the waterline.

 DAY 2 (THURSDAY): Let the flowers bloom s’more and start building!
 Knock out the arrangements that can be easily hydrated in vases, like bridesmaid bouquets and centerpieces.